jonathanabennett/megastrike/README.md

 This release focuses on the combat phase.
 It adds LOS, terrain affecting To-hit rolls, and critical hits.
 Still missing are abilities, physicals, and rear attacks.

-### 0.4.0 Previous Release
+0.4.0

 This release focuses on round reports and on physical attacks.

-### 0.5.0 This Release
+### 0.5.0 Previous Release

 This release focuses on some slight GUI reworks and on Special Physical Attacks.

+### 0.5.1 Abilities

+While working on cleanup and bugfixes, I realized how to do attack abilities (and how to set up all future abilities), so implemented that independently.

 ## Roadmap
 ### Next Release

-This release will focus on cleanup and bugfixes.
-If possible, it will also begin to implement a UI overhaul.
+This release will overhaul the UI and make it harder for users to "freeze" the game by misclicking.

 ### R+2

-There will be an intial attemp at implementing specials.
+There will be an intial attempt at Computer Players.

 ### R+3

-I'm unsure.
-I want this to either be networked play or Computer Players, but I'm not sure which one it will be.
-Depends which one I can actually do.
+This will be either an expansion of Computer Players or an initial attempt at network play.

 ## How to Contribute